Paleontology: Concept

 Paleontology (also spelled palaeontology) is the study of life of the past, characterized but not defined by the study and interpretation of fossils.
 It overlaps with the fields of geology and biology especially, but also with ecology, chemistry, physics and mathematics.
 Paleontology consists of both conceptual theorizing and focused scientific study.
 Traditionally, the sub-field of invertebrate paleontology has been closely tied to the study of geology, biostratigraphy, and historical geology, which have both commercial and academic drivers, whereas vertebrate paleontology has been more closely tied to biology with limited commercial applications.
 Both areas of study have broadened over time as a result of developing technology, but the "classical" requirements of fieldwork, laboratory preparation, and study of comparative anatomy remain core components of most sub-fields of paleontology.
 Paleontological study provides a direct source of information on the anatomy, physiology, ecology, and chronology of life on Earth, and the fossil record can be used to test hypotheses relevant to a range of scientific disciplines including other earth sciences and life sciences.

 The word paleontology or palaeontology is a compound word formed from the roots "paleo-", "onto-" and "-logy", equivalent to the French word paléontologie or the German word Paläontologie.
-The spelling paleontology is primarily used in North America, while the spelling palaeontology is preferred in the United Kingdom and was historic spelled as palæontology.
+The spelling paleontology is primarily used in North America, while the spelling palaeontology is preferred in the United Kingdom and was historically spelled as palæontology.
 Multiple different pronunciations can be found, including /ˌpeɪliɒnˈtɒlədʒi/ (pay-lee-uhn-TOL-uh-jee), /ˌpæliənˈtɒlədʒi/ (pal-ee-uhn-TOL-uh-jee), and /ˌpeɪliənˈtɑːlədʒi/ (pay-lee-uhn-TAH-luh-jee).
 The root word "paleo-" is from the classical Latin or scientific Latin palaeo- and its predecessor Ancient Greek παλαιο- meaning "ancient" or "old", the root noun "onto-" is from the Ancient Greek ὀντ- meaning a sense of relatedness, and the root word "-logy" is from the French ‑logie which derives from the classical Latin ‑logia and the Ancient Greek ‑λογία and in context means a field of study.

 Foundation

 Paleontology includes the study of extinct animals and plants, including both direct observations about their remains and inferences about their behavior and how they interacted with their environment.
 From the recognition that fossils represented the remains of extinct organisms, paleontology became the zoology, botany, and biology of extinct organisms and therefore an important source for comparative anatomy.
 It was not always understood that paleontology is an evolutionary science, but over time, instances of evolution were recognized in the fossil record, and the two concepts have been closely linked ever since.
-The long span of geological time preserved in the fossil record allows very slow evolutionary changes to be observed, and the discovery of extinct organisms has allowed scientists to fill in gaps in the tree of life than cannot be understood through the study of extant organisms.
+The long span of geological time preserved in the fossil record allows very slow evolutionary changes to be observed, and the discovery of extinct organisms has allowed scientists to fill in gaps in the tree of life that cannot be understood through the study of extant organisms.
 The incorporation of a wider range of life sciences has allowed sub-disciplines like paleobiology and others to emerge.